Kurdish rebel to call ceasefire in Turkey's best peace hope

 Talks with the PKK, considered a terrorist group by the United States and the European Union as well as Turkey, were long unthinkable to most Turks.
 But Erdogan has promoted the contact since a worsening of the conflict brought rising guerrilla violence and large-scale arrests of Kurdish activists.

-Growing Kurdish assertiveness in neighbouring northern Iraq’s autonomous Kurdistan region and in war-torn Syria have only added to the sense of urgency.
+Growing Kurdish assertiveness in neighboring northern Iraq’s autonomous Kurdistan region and in war-torn Syria have only added to the sense of urgency.

 Guner’s classmate Resan Erdogan, 25, said a PKK withdrawal too early in the peace process could be disastrous for Kurds.